deity-io/falcon-platform-docs/docs/platform/server-v3/modules/custom-module.md

 </TabItem>
 </Tabs>

-However, as described in [about](./about#what-is-a-module-in-falcon), Falcon Module can provide implementation of various module extension points and define any custom services too.
+However, as described in [about](./about#what-is-a-module-in-falcon), Falcon Module can provide implementation of various common services and define any custom services too.
 The following examples show how to register a particular one, but it is perfectly fine, to define any number of them, inside one Falcon Module.
 So feel free to mix them in order to provide consistent business feature implementation.

 ### Adding GraphQL resolver